 The money deposited by the Company with the Treasurer, in accordance with the Joint Standing Orders relating to Private Bills, shall be held by the Treasurer until completion of the work aforesaid and thereupon be returned to the Company.

-[Section 16 amended by No. 8 of 1925 s.
+[Section 16 amended: No. 8 of 1925 s.
 2.]

 17. Voidance of Act on default of commencement of works